But, not you.

 You don't have to suffer the same fate.

-You can learn the blend of heartfelt communication and no-nonsense marketing that it takes to reach an enormous audience and inspire them to change.
+You can learn the blend of heartfelt communication and no-nonsense marketing that it takes to build a career changing people's lives.